View navigation

 8Contracts/ Agreements

 Investigators are not able to negotiate or sign contracts or agreements for research.
-All such requests should be sent to the Head of R&D. This includes Confidentiality Disclosure Agreements.
-The R&D Unit will work directly with investigators planning their own research studies, to ensure such arrangements are in place with all parties.
+All such requests should be sent to the Head of R&I. This includes Confidentiality Disclosure Agreements.
+The R&I Department will work directly with investigators planning their own research studies, to ensure such arrangements are in place with all parties.

 9Statistical Support